MidwestAccessCoalition/lockbox_rails/docs/codebase_overview.md

 #### Stylesheets
 The Lockbox app supports the use of `CSS`, `SCSS`, and `SASS` file types for styling.
 All style rules are contained in files in the `app/assets/stylesheets/` directory.
 At the present, rules are dispersed across a number of files, grouped according to the part of the app they pertain to.
 However ultimately each of these files is imported into `application.scss` which is then compiled into a single style sheet, meaning rules written overly broadly could inadvertently affect other parts of the app.
 So err on the side of overly-specific in your rule writing.

-#### Other
+#### Images
 Images also live in the assets directory.
 These are loaded by Webpacker and made available across the app through various Rails helper methods (such as `image_tag`) or by referencing in stylesheets.

+#### Fonts
-In the Lockbox app, we use a gem called `font-awesome-rails` that facilitates the usage of the Font Awesome icon library and provides helper methods for using them in view files.
-Our standard fonts are sourced from Google Fonts in a `<script>` tag in `app/views/application.html.erb`.
+Fonts can be included in the assets directory to be handled by Webpack.
+However in the Lockbox app, we use a gem called `font-awesome-rails` that facilitates the usage of the Font Awesome icon library and provides helper methods for using them in view files, and our standard site-wide fonts are sourced from Google Fonts in a `<script>` tag in `app/views/application.html.erb`.